analogdevicesinc/adi_3dtof_floor_detector/README.md

 ---
 **Limitations**
+1. WSL2 host setup does not support realtime demo with TOF devices as of now.
-1. Compression on the point cloud is not supported.
+2. Compression on the point cloud is not supported.
-2. The *adi_3dtof_floor_detector_node* can only subscribes to uncompressed ROS topic images.
+3. The *adi_3dtof_floor_detector_node* can only subscribes to uncompressed ROS topic images.

 ---